Kennymctigue/ProgrammingScriptingFiles/README.md

-# ProgrammingScriptingFiles
+# Programming Scripting Files

-Repository for all files related to Programming and Scripting Module of Data Analytics H.Dip
+Repository for all exersise files related to Programming and Scripting Module of Data Analytics H.Dip

+## Notes on each of the exersises

+## Exersise 1